 The table below lists typical two-tailed critical values for a few small degrees of freedom often encountered in laboratory work:

 Provide the degrees of freedom—typically the sample size minus one—and the t value of interest.
-Press Compute to obtain the probability density, cumulative probability up to that point, and the theoretical mean and variance of the distribution.
+An optional probability field lets you ask for the quantile associated with that cumulative probability.
+Press Compute to obtain the probability density, cumulative probability up to that point, survival probability beyond it, and the theoretical mean, median, variance, and standard deviation where defined.
 The result field updates instantly in your browser, so you can experiment with different values and see how the curve changes.
 Click Copy Result to send the text to your clipboard for easy inclusion in reports or homework.

 Because every calculation runs entirely on your local device, no data is transmitted elsewhere.
 This design ensures privacy and allows the tool to function offline after the page loads.
 You can even save the HTML file and use it without an internet connection—a helpful feature when teaching statistics in remote areas or traveling.